Simpleboy353/REAPER-2.0/README.md

 ---
 ## Requirements
 - Discord.js v13 (`npm install discord.js@latest`)
+- `applications.commands` scope enabled for your bot in Developer Portal (For Slash Cmds).
 - NodeJS v16 or higher
 - Basic knowledge of JS or Discord.JS